 Instructors at Porterville High School have directed efforts towards establishing school-to-career structures within each curricular area for all students, including those with special needs.
 PHS has three open-choice Pathways; the Partnership Academy of Business and Finance (PAB), the Partnership Academy of Health and Science (PAHS), and the Academy of Energy and Resource Occupation (AERO).
 Students have the opportunity to choose their path and prepare for college and career.
 By combining demanding career technical training with rigorous academic standards-based teaching, students will graduate college and career ready and have a greater advantage toward post-secondary learning options, whether college, technical, or workplace.
 Each pathway prepares students with 21st-century skills, places them in internships, and connects them with industry partners.

 Courses Offered:

 PAB Pathway

 Principal of Finance

 Student Success Career Pathway

 Financial Planning and Servicing

 Computer Accounting

-Retail Sales

-Entrepreneurship

-Intro to Business

-Principles Of Marketing
+Financial Accounting